amlaandas2007/ML-Learning/README.md

 ## Learning Journey
 I use GitHub to document my progress in programming, data science, and machine learning.
 Every repository represents concepts, projects, and experiments I am working on while developing my skills.

+## Primary Resource

+- Hands-On Machine Learning with Scikit Learn, Keras & TensorFlow

+## Disclaimer

+This repository contains my own implementations, notes, and experiments inspired by the book.
+It does not reproduce the book's content.

 ---

-⭐ Always learning something new.
+Always learning something new.